Parca Agent requires to be run as

 Parca Agent uses BPF CO-RE (Compile Once – Run Everywhere) using libbpf, and pre-compiles all BPF programs, and statically embeds them in the target binary, from where it is loaded via libbpf when used.
 This means that Parca Agent does not need to compile the BPF program at startup or runtime like when using bcc-tools, meaning no Clang & LLVM, nor kernel headers need to be installed on the host.
 The only requirement is a BTF capable Kernel (Linux Kernel 4.18+).

-libbpf is statically compiled and included in the resulting Go binary.
+libbpf is also statically compiled and included in the resulting Go binary.
 Fewer things required equals a smaller attack surface.

 Read more on CO-RE and libbpf: